AliSajid/tictactoe/README.md

 ## [MENACE](https://en.wikipedia.org/wiki/MENACE)

-Machine Educable Noughts and Crosses Engine (MENACE) is one of the first implementations of a machine learning system.
+Machine Educable Naughts and Crosses Engine (MENACE) is one of the first implementations of a machine learning system.
 Donald Michie developed it in 1961 while working at University of Edinburgh.
 The original system used a stack of matchboxes labeled with possible game states, along with a reinforcement learning algorithm, to learn the optimal strategy over a certain number of games.
-Michie called this system Matchbox Educable Noughts and Crosses Engine (MENACE).
+Michie called this system Matchbox Educable Naughts and Crosses Engine (MENACE).

 This was one of the first systems to use reinforcement learning to learn how to play a game and the first to prove that a machine could learn how to play a game without being explicitly programmed to do so.